syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 ## Level based styling

-The TreeView allows you to customize the style of the `TreeViewItem` based on different levels by using the `IValueConverter`.
+The TreeView allows you to customize the style of the `TreeViewItem` based on different levels by using the [IValueConverter](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.ivalueconverter?view=net-maui-7.0).

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}